marisacasillas/chatterlab/content/courses/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 * Pre-class reading: UL Chapter 11

-* <span style="color:orange">**Due today for the scientific report**: Find one participant for the overhearer portion of data collection, establish a testing time _BEFORE CLASS on Tuesday, May 10th_, and send your participant the official Zoom link (same as before).
+* <span style="color:orange">**Due today for the scientific report**: Find one participant for the overhearer portion of data collection, establish a testing time _BEFORE end of day on Monday, May 16th_, and send your participant the official Zoom link (same as before).
 Cc your TA to confirm that you have done this.</span>

 ## Module 5: